Design guide

 |---|---|---|

-| Self-adhesive vinyl | Compliance labels, decals, fleet graphics | Choose polymeric vinyl for outdoor; calendared for short-term indoor |
+| Self-adhesive vinyl (SAV) | Compliance labels, decals, fleet graphics | HP Latex print; choose polymeric vinyl for outdoor, calendared for short-term indoor |

-| Aluminium composite (ACM) | Outdoor signs, site boards | Rigid; UV print with over-laminate for extended life |
+| Aluminium composite (ACM) | Outdoor signs, site boards | Rigid 3 mm panel; Mimaki UV print with over-laminate for extended life |

-| Reflective vinyl | Road, mining and fleet signage | See our reflective vinyl guide |
+| Reflective vinyl | Road, mining and fleet signage | HP Latex print; see our reflective vinyl guide |

 | Magnetic sheet | Temporary vehicle and site signage | Flat artwork; avoid heavy ink coverage on edges |

 Outdoor signs and labels should include a UV-stable over-laminate unless the substrate is rated for direct UV exposure.
 Lamination adds 2–5 years of outdoor life depending on exposure and material grade.
+See Print technology for ink systems matched to each substrate.

 Before you submit artwork